christyxgeorge/stitch_images/README.md

   --page1 PAGE1         First page of the PDF file --page2 PAGE2         Second page of the PDF file -v, --vertical        Supported only for concatenate

+# Issues:
+1. There is a bluish tinge to the output.
+Need to figure this.

 # References:
 1. https://pyimagesearch.com/2016/01/11/opencv-panorama-stitching/